-Maureen and Sylvie are back on the road this autumn.
+Maureen and Sylvie are back on the road this autumn and spring 2020.

 “Fun and feisty, a quirky road trip through dreams and friendship, first aid tips and cowboy boots.
 A very entertaining 75 minutes.”
 British Theatre Guide

 Corn Exchange Newbury

 0845 5218 218

 Lincoln Drill Hall

 Thur 27 Feb 7:30 PM